hchapman/hchapman.github.io/classes/f2019-301/index.md

 +  Please write your name on the sheet; I will collect and return it with your exam.
 +  **If your sheet does not fit these specifications, you may not use it during the exam.**

+For our **final exam**, you are allowed pen/pencil/eraser and a notes sheet:

++  You may use **2** sides of a standard 8" x 11" piece of paper (or smaller area).
++  The notes sheet may contain any material, including facts, examples, etc.
++  The notes sheet must be handwritten.
++  The notes sheet must be of your own design (not just copied from a friend).
++  Please write your name on the sheet; I will collect and return it with your exam.
++  **If your sheet does not fit these specifications, you may not use it during the exam.**

 Exam information follows:

 +   Exam 1